vilgeralorraine/VILGERA_MIDTERMS/README.md

 Because React.js is a JavaScript library, you must first install Node.js, which is a JavaScript runtime environment that enables you to run JavaScript on the server.
 So, when you write React, you add JavaScript functions in your project, and Node.js runs this JavaScript code on the web page.

 > - Visit the <https://nodejs.org/en/> website.
 On their website, you can download either the suggested or the current version.<br>
-> - Install the Node.js version of your choice on your computer.
+> - Install the Node.js version of your choice on your computer.<br>
+> - When the installation is complete, open your command prompt to confirm that Node was successfully installed.
+In your command prompt, type **node -v** and press Enter.
+This command should show the current Node version installed on your PC.